top of page

 I'm referring to the change of the Lost Boy plot piece from being about a random child who only the reader has met before, to being Billy Costa.

 Other than that, Ma's presence in the North is...
 OK.
 There's a lot of wasted opportunity.
-She could be used to bring in a perspective and reaction to things like Iorek, Lee, the witches and so on that contrasts with the existing ones.
+She could be used to bring in a perspective and reaction to things such as Iorek, Lee, the witches and so on that contrasts with the existing ones.
 She could be the voice of awe and fear re.
 Iorek.
 She could be used to bounce off Lee to bring his character out more sharply.

 But while the show doesn't really use her in any of those ways, she does have a decent role in the Bolvangar take-down which as a set-piece is generally probably the strongest part of the show.
 It's cathartic to see the mother, standing in for all the parents, avenge the children and save the survivors.